EZ-Robotics/EZ-Template/ez-template-docs/docs/general_autonomous.md

 ### pid_wait_quick()
-Locks the code in place until the drive passes target.
-This function exits quicker then `pid_wait()`, and is effectively using `pid_wait_until(target)`, where `target` is the most recent targe  value that was set.
-If `target` is not overshot, this will use the normal exit conditions from the PID class.
+Lock the code in a while loop until the robot has settled.

+Wrapper for pid_wait_until(target), target is your previously input target.
 <Tabs
   groupId="pid_wait_quick"
   defaultValue="proto"